 It firstly considers the most relevant historical events leading to the establishment of the European Union and the Euro area.
 Secondly, a short overview of the different European institutions is provided.
 Next, monetary and fiscal integration are explored followed by a focus on the financial and economic

 crises.
 The course, then, studies in detail the structure of the European economy in terms of trade and labour market, internal production and external trade.

 Provides a rigorous intermediate-level treatment of microeconomic theory with applications to business and public policy.
 Topics include the mathematical foundations of economic theory; the theory of individual economic behaviour; the theory of the firm and economic organisation; perfect competition, general equilibrium, and economics of information; corporate behaviour and strategy under imperfect competition; capital theory; labour markets; welfare economics and public choice.

 ECN 241G – The International Banking System

-This course provides an overview of the international banking system, including such topics as: the role of the banks in the financial system; regulatory and policy aspects; services offered by banks; analysis of bank performance; macroeconomic perspectives in banking; and comparison of the banking structures and environments in Europe, the U.S.A., Latin America, Japan, and developing nations.
+The course provides an overview of the international banking system, including such topics as: the role of the banks in the financial system, regulatory and policy aspects, services offered by banks, analysis of bank performance, macroeconomic perspectives in banking, and comparison of the banking structures and environments in Europe, the USA, Latin America, Japan and emerging/developing countries.